Introduction to Cloud

 Another great way of controlling access is to restrict which IP address can connect to your VM.
 We will see how to do that shortly.
 In general though, it is best have security in layers.
 If one layer should fail, another layer will prevent access.

 SSH keys come in pairs, one public (think of this as a lock) and one private (think of this as the key).
 The public key is used to encrypt a message which can only be decoded by the owner of the private key.
-In this way the machine sending a message encoded using the public key can be sure that the machine responding has the private key which can decode the message is in possession of the private key.
-In this way the key pair can be used to authenticate or verify that the user is who they claim to be or at the very least that they posses the matching private key.
+In this way the machine sending a message encoded using the public key can be sure that the machine responding has the matching private key which can decode the message.
+The key pair can be used to authenticate or verify that the user is who they claim to be or at the very least that they posses the matching private key.

 Lets make a pair of SSH authentication keys we can use to connect to our virtual machines.